oblac/jodd-site/content/madvoc/3+actions.md

 * `action_package` - optional part of the action path that comes from action's package.

 By default, each part of action path is defined from method/class/package name so you don't have to explicitly specify anything.
 Still, each part of action path can be explicitly defined by corresponding annotation value, so you can easily override defaults.
+Finally, you don't even have to use annotations - you can register your actions manually.

 ## Action class & action method